Singular homology of roots of unity: Discussion

 Singular homology groups of topological spaces (and closure spaces) are difficult to compute directly.
 Tools like long exact sequences of interior covers and excision are often used to simplify the problem.
 Another strategy is to find a CW complex or a simplicial complex with the same homotopy type (or weak homotopy type) as the space in question and compute their simplicial or cellular homology.
 Finite topological spaces can be thought of as preorders and it was shown they have the weak homotopy type of their associated order complex by McCord in \cite{mccord1966singular}.

-In future work we will show that finite directed graphs have the weak homotopy type of their directed clique complexes, thus extending the work in \cite{mccord1966singular} to finite closure spaces.
+In a companion manuscript \cite{milicevic2024directed} we show that finite directed graphs (where the relation is no longer required to be symmetric) have the weak homotopy type of their directed clique complexes, thus extending the work in \cite{mccord1966singular} to finite closure spaces.
 This statement for undirected graphs was shown very recently in \cite{trevino2024graphs} using pseudotopological spaces, a generalization of closure spaces.
 In classical algebraic topology weak homotopy equivalences induce isomorphisms on homology groups but surprisingly this result was not extended to pseudotopological spaces in \cite{trevino2024graphs}.
-We will show that weak homotopy equivalences still induce isomorphisms on singular homology in this generalized setting and thus we can calculate singular homology groups of finite graphs like $(\mathbb{Z}_n,c_m)$ by constructing their clique complexes and calculating their simplicial homology instead.
+In \cite{milicevic2024directed} we show that weak homotopy equivalences still induce isomorphisms on singular homology in this generalized setting and thus we can calculate singular homology groups of finite graphs like $(\mathbb{Z}_n,c_m)$ by constructing their clique complexes and calculating their simplicial homology instead.